 The command itself gives no visual feedback, and also does not provide any kind of help or options.
 However, you can check the

 /tmp/hibernation.debug file.
 If the file is present, the debugger was successfully started, and the file contains the PID of the debugger process.
+If you would run that command again, it would start another debugger instance.
+It would interfere with hibernation and would also need to be killed manually later, so make sure there is only one debugger running.

 All you need to do now is log out and wait for the NAS to wake up by itself.
 Then log in again, and check the log files